Phra Athit Road

+History

 Phra Arthit Road has a history of more than 200 years old since the establishment of Bangkok in King Rama I Era.
 Still, the road was actually built in the reign of King Rama V. It has been the center of government, art, and culture of Thai people.
 It is lined along Chao Phraya River starting from Thammasat University’s gate at Phra Arthit gate to Phra Sumen Fort.
 Along both sides of the road, there are mansions which were built during the reign of King Rama III, with architectural influences from China and Europe.
 This road becomes popular among tourists due to historical culture which reflects the tradition of Thailand.
 Also this road is connected to Khao san Road which is a landmark among tourists, and also very popular about street food.